Skip to main content

 We hold frameworks trained on a climate that no longer exists.
 We make decisions with instincts shaped by an expired Earth.

-To know this is not paralysis.
-It is threshold.
+To know this is threshold.

+We are the hinge generation.
+The last to remember stability.
 The first to live without it.

-It is to build the capacities to stand within the split — and move with it.
+The work now is to build the capacities to stand within the split and move with it.
+To grieve the Holocene without scripting the Anthropocene as destiny.

 Not clear.
+But oriented.

 The Bureau refers to an ongoing, below-the-radar project developed by W&G. Previously held in latency, it is now beginning to surface and receive feedback under select conditions.
 For context or conversation, please reach out directly.